webspam/hdtSMP64/README.md

 * reset attempts to reload all meshes and reset the whole HDT-SMP system.
 However, it is a little buggy and may fail to reload some meshes or constraints properly.
 * gpu toggles the CUDA collision algorithm, if there is at least one CUDA device available.
+* timing starts a timing sequence for the collision detection algorithm.
+The next 200 frames will alternate between CPU and GPU collision.
+Once complete, mean and standard deviation of timings for the two collision algorithms are displayed on the console.
 * dumptree dumps the entire node tree of the current targeted NPC to the log file.
 * detail shows extended details of all tracked actors, including active and inactive armour and head parts.
 * list shows a more concise list of tracked actors.